xghan99/xghan99/README.md

 I am Xiao Guang, a penultimate Year Data Science and Analytics Student from the National University of Singapore.
 My interests lie in Data Analysis and Machine Learning methods.

-Here is where you can find some repositories on my academic and side projects!
+Here is where you can find some repositories for my academic and side projects!

 ## Programming Languages
 <li> SQL </li>